ArnaudWald/webradio-tab/README.md

 # ToDo
-- Add other radios than FIP
+- [ ] Add other radios than FIP

-- Volume control
+- [ ] Volume control

-(DONE) Other FIP channels
+- [x] Other FIP channels

-(DONE) Retrieve song properties (title, artist, cover image) and show it somewhere
+- [x] Retrieve song properties (title, artist, cover image) and show it somewhere

-(DONE) Only one audio object, and the script changes the source URL
+- [x] Only one audio object, and the script changes the source URL

 # Running
 Simply open the main HTML file in a browser tab, an play the radio of your choice !